-INTRACTABLE WOMAN a theatrical memo on Russian journalist Anna Politkovskya, produced by Play Company.
-She was also in the site specific one woman show, OH MY SWEET LAND written & directed by Amir Nizar Zuabi, also a NYTimes Critic's Pick, produced by Play Company.
-She recently appeared as Laila in the World Premiere adaptation of Khaled Hosseini's novel A THOUSAND SPLENDID SUNS at The Old Globe in San Diego, and the American Conservatory Theatre in San Francisco, for which she won an SF Theatre Critics Circle Award (Best Principal Actress).
-She also appeared as the title role in the world premiere of SALOMÉ, written and directed by Yaël Farber, at the Shakespeare Theatre Co in Washington, DC.
-The show won seven 2016 Helen Hayes awards, including Best Play.
+Nadine played the title role in Huntington Theatre's new adaptation of Federico Garcia Lorca's YERMA.
+She also originated the role of Laila in the World Premiere adaptation of Khaled Hosseini's novel A THOUSAND SPLENDID SUNS at the American Conservatory Theatre in San Francisco, for which she won an SF Theatre Critics Circle Award (Best Principal Actress), and returned to the role at The Old Globe in San Diego.
+She also appeared as the title role in the world premiere of SALOMÉ, written and directed by Yaël Farber, at the Shakespeare Theatre Company in Washington, DC.
+The show went on to win seven Helen Hayes awards, including Best Play.

-She has also developed new theatre work at The Sundance Theatre Lab, The Public Theatre, New York Theatre Workshop, Complicité with directors Oscar Eustis, Kip Fagan, Mark Wing-Davey, and Simon McBurney.
+Nadine has developed new theatre work at The Sundance Theatre Lab, The Public Theatre, New York Theatre Workshop, Complicité with directors Oscar Eustis, Kip Fagan, Mark Wing-Davey, and Simon McBurney.
 She is a resident company member of LubDub Theatre Lab, in NYC, developing movement-based work.
 Visit lubdubtheatre.org for more information.

 (photo by Vincent Tullo NYTimes)